 Visitors approaching from Leek or Ashbourne on the A523.

-Turn onto the B5053 at the Green Man public house and pass through Onecote village.
+Turn onto the B5053 at a major cross roads and pass through Onecote village.
 1½ mile past Onecote take the second turning on the right into Butterton.
 Drive through Butterton to the far edge of the village and bear left towards Hulme End.
 We are located ¾ mile down this lane on the right.
 The entrance to our driveway is clearly marked.

 Visitors approaching from Bakewell, Buxton or Ashbourne on the A515.